-Napoleon Hill’s Biography & Quotes;
+Napoleon Hill’s biography & quotes;

-Napoleon Hill (26 October 1883 – 8 November 1970) was an American author who was one of the earliest producers of the modern genre of personal success literature.
+Napoleon Hill (October 26 1883 – November 8 1970) was an American author who was one of the earliest producers of the modern genre of personal success literature.

 Life and works:

 Hill was born in a one-room cabin near the Appalachian town of Pound in Southwest Virginia.
 His parents were James Monroe Hill and Sarah Sylvania (Blair) and grandson of James Madison Hill and Elizabeth (Jones).
 His grandfather came to the United States from England and settled in southwestern Virginia in 1847.

 Influence of Andrew Carnegie: